By Mariel Miller

 Interested in learning more about franchising?
 Join me for the Monmouth SCORE free seminar, “Is Franchising For Me?” on October 28 from 6:30-8:30 p.m. at the Monmouth County Library in Wall.
 Register here.

-Mariel Miller is an accomplished franchise executive, organizational effectiveness consultant and speaker.
-With a unique blend of 20 years’ experience in the franchise environment and an expert understanding of high-performance talent engineering – she is able to combine a research-based understanding of people, performance and profitability for some of the most recognized names in franchising today.
+Mariel Miller is an accomplished franchise executive, organizational effectiveness consultant, and speaker.
+With a unique blend of 20 years of experience in the franchise environment and an expert understanding of high-performance talent engineering – she is able to combine a research-based understanding of people, performance, and profitability for some of the most recognized names in franchising today.
 Mariel shares best practices in assessing and measuring high-potential individuals and creating high-performance cultures in organizations large and small.
 Contact her at Mariel@TheFranchiseAdvisor.com